henry2004y/Ganymede/ulfwaves.md

 Quote from Steven Schwartz's paper:
 > For most aspects of space plasmas, and certainly for the waves observed in the magnetosheath, fluid-based descriptions of any kind are inadequate, particularly under the $\beta > 1$ conditions found there.
 And we have not yet considered complications due to inhomogeneity and nonlinearity!

-Given a background plasma state, a wave mode is a normal mode or eigenstate of the system.
-The eigen-value is usually taken to be the (complex) wave frequency $\omega$, with the real wave-vector $\mathbf{k}$ prescribed.
-The associated eigenvector is the set of fluctuating fields ($\delta\mathbf{E},\delta\mathbf{B}$) and plasma parameters ($\delta \rho, \delta\mathbf{u}, \delta P$ in the case of MHD or $\delta f_j(\mathb f{v})$ for kinetic waves where j stands for each species).
-Mode identification is the process of comparing the observed eigenvalue/eigenvector with the possible theoretical ones and finding the one which matches.

-The practical implementation of mode identification is strewn with pitfalls and complications, including:

-* There is usually a mixture, possibly phase-coherent, of modes and/or frequencies, rather than an isolated mode.
-* Frequencies are often Doppler shifted by an unknown, or poorly known, amount.
-* Wave vectors are difficult to determine from the one-(or few-) point measurements available from spacecraft.
-* The mode eigenstate can depend sensitively on the wave vector, plasma $\beta$, and temperature anisotropy, as well as on the contributions of multi-species or non-Maxwellian kinetic features.
-* The temporal resolution and accuracy of some measurements, notably those related to particle populations and plasma moments, are often insufficient or marginal.
-Some important species or sub-population may not be measured at all.
-The result is that either or both the background state or fluctuations are not accurately known.
-* Wave amplitudes are often large (of order unity), implying nonlinear processes may be present and distort the eigenstate from its linear form, or give rise to intrinsically nonlinear eigenstates.
-* Similarly, inhomogeneities can distort the wave propagation or eigenstate in ways which have largely been unexplored.
-* As we have seen, the theoretical wave properties depend on the framework in which the theory is performed.
-There is a trade-off between the simplicity/dubious applicability of MHD or fluid treatments and the complexity associated with the infinite degrees of freedom of kinetic theory.

-Our ultimate goal, is to build a tool for identifying wave modes automatically.
-Steven has already envisioned two types of models (decision tree, N-dimensional distance sampling) in 1996.
-20 years later, people would find it more appealing to use machine learning.

 The propagation of magnetospheric ULF plasma waves has been described usually usually in the context of standing shear Alfvén mode field line oscillations with low azimuthal wavenumber that are driven by energy coupling from incoming compressional fast mode waves.